Philip Rivers: Professional career

 Rivers was projected to be an early first-round pick in the 2004 NFL draft.
 However, despite Rivers' record of success in college and high accuracy (72 completion percentage for his senior season), questions about his lack of arm strength and his unorthodox side-arm throwing motion were concerns for some NFL general managers.
 The pre-draft consensus was that Rivers could be selected by the Pittsburgh Steelers with the 11th pick.
 The San Diego Chargers coveted Eli Manning and wanted to select him with their first round pick, which was also the first overall pick of the draft.
 However, after Manning indicated before the draft that he would not sign with them, Rivers was their first alternative because the Chargers' head coach at the time, Marty Schottenheimer, had coached him at the Senior Bowl and he liked what he saw.
 The Chargers agreed to a draft day deal with the New York Giants.
 San Diego selected Manning first, then traded him to New York for Rivers, selected fourth by the Giants, plus draft picks later used by the Chargers on future Pro Bowlers Shawne Merriman and Nate Kaeding.

-Rivers was one of 17 quarterbacks taken in the 2004 NFL Draft, along with Manning and the Steelers' Ben Roethlisberger.
-All three would enjoy lengthy and successful careers with the teams that signed them and have been compared favorably to the 1983 NFL draft, which included Hall of Fame quarterbacks John Elway, Jim Kelly, and Dan Marino.
-Unlike Manning and Roethlisberger, who each have two championship titles, Rivers did not reach the Super Bowl during his career.
-Nevertheless, he is the highest in touchdowns, completion percentage, TD–INT ratio, passer rating, and Pro Bowl honors of the three.
-Rivers also retired with the most passing yards and pass completions.
+Rivers was one of 17 quarterbacks taken in the 2004 NFL draft, along with Manning and the Steelers' Ben Roethlisberger.
+Rivers, Manning, and Roethlisberger would all enjoy lengthy and successful careers with the teams that signed them and have been compared favorably to the 1983 NFL draft, which included Hall of Fame quarterbacks John Elway, Jim Kelly, and Dan Marino.
+Unlike Manning and Roethlisberger, who have two championships each, Rivers never reached the Super Bowl.
+Nevertheless, he is the highest in touchdowns, completion percentage, TD–INT ratio, passer rating, and Pro Bowl selections out of the trio.
+Rivers also had the most passing yards and pass completions at the time of his first retirement.